 I make contemporary abstract landscape paintings – I have a passion for remote and open spaces – my eye is drawn towards horizon lines, colour, marks and patterns in the landscape.

-Armed with a knowledge of the physical geography of the landscape, a geekish interest in maps and cloud formation, and a desire to explore and breathe in the intoxicating wilderness air – my paintings are a contemplation of a place, much like a meditation or a daydream.
+I find inspiration while walking in nature – armed with a basic knowledge of the physical geography of the landscape, a geekish interest in maps and cloud formation and a desire to explore and breathe in the intoxicating wilderness air.

-I have undertaken private commissions, projects and received a number of awards.
-She has artworks in private collections across the world – including America, Australia, France and Switzerland, throughout Scotland and the rest of the UK.
+I have undertaken a variety of private commissions and projects, exhibited extensively, as well as receiving a number of awards.
+I have artworks in private collections across the world, throughout Scotland and the rest of the UK.

 I’m hoping to get an Etsy shop set up soon, but if you see anything you like here, please get in touch.
 I do lots of local pop-up events and you can find my work in a few gallery/shops.
 Just ask for details, thanks!